 A Guess at Volume

 Below are very rough estimates using a combination of Google Earth, and on ground observations to estimate where historic flood plains were.
-The very rough estimates suggest that if 400,000 cubic yards of sediment eroded from the Bay Hill Ranch into the 780 acre Bodega Harbor, it would add an average of 4 inches of sediment to the harbor.
-The actual erosion could be higher than below because this does not include any overall surface erosion or erosion from slides caused by upland erosion and the down cutting of drainages.
+The very rough estimates suggest that if 400,000 cubic yards of sediment eroded from the Bay Hill Ranch into the 780 acre Bodega Harbor, it added an average of 4 inches of sediment to the harbor.
+The actual erosion could be higher than this because these estimates do not include any overall surface erosion or erosion from slides caused by upland erosion and the down cutting of drainages.

-Looking at the sediment volume from another angle.
+We can extrapolate the estimate from this ranch to the overall Bodega Bay watershed.
 There is roughly 4000 acres of watershed draining into Bodega Bay.
 If that watershed contributed on average 5 inches of soil erosion to the bay which is what our estimates suggest on the Bay Hill Ranch, that deposits a roughly 2 foot layer of sediment in the harbor over 150 years.
 That is 2.5 million cubic yards of soil moved from the hills to the bay.
 Dredging 110,000 cubic yards of sediment from the harbor costs $4.4 million.

 |Bay Hill Erosion Estimate||Avg Width – ft||Avg Depth – ft||Cross section – sq ft||Length – ft||Volume-cu yd|

 |Upper main branch||50||25||625||600||13,889|